Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README-incremental-instructions.md

 #### Configure the TodoListService C# project

 1. Open the solution in Visual Studio.
-1. In the *TodoListService-v2* project, open the `appsettings.json` file.
+1. In the *TodoListClient-and-Service* project, open the `appsettings.json` file.
-1. Find the `ClientSecret` property and replace the existing value with the key you saved during the creation of the `TodoListService-v2` app, in the Azure portal.
+1. Find the `ClientSecret` property and replace the existing value with the key you saved during the creation of the `TodoListClient-and-Service` app, in the Azure portal.

 #### Configure the TodoListClient C# project